Science-Backed Ways to Build the 9 Habits of Empathy

 Did you know that teens today are 40 percent less empathetic than those 30 years ago?
 That is tragic news for our children and society.
 For starters, it hurts kids’ moral character, and leads to bullying and racism.
 Also it correlates with more cheating and less resilience.
 And once kids grow up, a lack of empathy hampers their ability to collaborate, innovate, and problems solve-all must-have skills for the global economy.
 It’s time to start an UnSelfie Revolution where kids think WE, not ME.

 Empathy is integral to kids’ current and future happiness, success, and well-being.
-And the good news is, it’s a skill set that can be actively nurtured and taught at any age (just like learning to ride a bike or speak a foreign language).
+And the good news is, the immensely human trait of empathy is a strength that can be nurtured and taught at any age (just like learning to ride a bike or speak a foreign language).
 I’ve spent the last decade studying empathy, observing dozens of classrooms and interviewing top researchers, and found that empathy can be cultivated.
 I also discovered that empathetic children use nine essential habits to help them navigate the emotional minefields and ethical challenges they will inevitably face throughout life.
 These nine habits also guide their empathic urges and inspire them to help others.
 And all nine are teachable and culled from the latest science in child development, neuroscience, and social psychology.

 UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World provides the blueprint to help you instill those crucial abilities that reap the Empathy Advantage until they become lifelong habits in your child. the book is now in paperback and provides over 300 simple and proven ways to instill those habits.
 Corresponding with the essential habits of empathetic children, here are nine proven “Empathy Builders” you can use to get started in helping kids flex and grow their “empathy muscles” and—eventually—hardwire empathy into a lifelong habit.